“My cat is my friend.”

 I expressed this in a reply to a comment on recent Cat Dandy column, “Why I Let My Cat Go Outside.”

 Cats, I wrote, have their own autonomy as fellow beings of this world.
 Yes, we are their guardians, and yes, we are responsible for them in a great number of ways.
 But we do owe them a certain amount of latitude so they can be who they are, to an extent that they feel satisfied as sentient creatures, rather than playthings of or auxiliaries to humans.
 We owe them some respect.

 But it’s a complex matter.
 What’s the practical application of this respect?
 Where does the line of caregiver and guardian end, and the line of having respect for them as beings begin?
 Do those lines overlap?
 This is not a call to let cats do anything they wish all the time — we are, after all, guardians and caregivers.

 I can’t know for sure whether I’m doing everything that’s right for Thomas and myself, although for now I believe that I am.
 I pay great attention to this question, and that’s the best anyone can do.
-Regardless, this is not a simplistic matter by any means.
+Regardless, this is not a simplistic matter.
 Cats and our interaction with them are a great mystery, a great unknown, and anyone who misses that, in my view, is missing a crucial part of what it is to know and love animals.

 That’s what I mean when I say, “My cat is my friend.”